Pay Rent Through Credit Card

 What are the Charges on Rent Payments Through Credit Cards?

 Paying rent via credit card is not free.
 There are small service fees that you should be aware of.
-In 2026, most banks and apps have standardized these charges.
+In 2026, most banks and apps will have standardized these charges.
 The following table consists of the charges that some of the major credit cards levy during your rent payments -

 Type of Charge